PammiSK/custom-homepage-2/README.md

 ## Features

 - **Customizable Links:** Organized table of links to various websites categorized by topics such as Education, Programming, Career, etc.
-- **Dark Mode Toggle:** A toggle button to switch between light and dark modes, with the preference saved using `localStorage` for persistence.
+- **Dark Mode Toggle:** A toggle button to switch between light and dark modes, with the preference saved for persistence.
 - **Responsive Design:** The layout adjusts to different screen sizes for optimal viewing on various devices.
 - **Interactive Elements:** Hover effects on images and links enhance user experience.